izumisu/blog/index.md

 The apps above, some of them I have revoked the account, and none of them I will remind on my phone.
 The services or apps I\'m still using are:

 - Phone call
-- Mail
+- Outlook
 - Wechat
+- Bing

 Why?
-Here comes the reason:
+Here comes the reasons:

-1. The uniapp in Wechat, which is kind of web app, could help me done a lot, like checking map, buying food and calling taxi.
-Also, Wechat itself has the QRcode payment function.
+1. The uniapp in wechat, which is kind of web app, could help me done a lot, like checking map, buying food and calling taxi.
+Also, wechat itself has the QRcode payment function.
-2. I seldom use outside net on my phone, but mainly on my desktop, so DuckDuckGo and Clash are not that important.
+2. I seldom use outside net on my phone, but mainly on my desktop, so DuckDuckGo and Clash are not that important, Bing is enough.
 3. I have revoked the accounts of online shopping apps(Alipay, Taobao, etc), because I find a strange thing: the things which are bought from online shopping, in the past decade, seldom are my truly need.
 And in this process, I form a bad consume habit: spending early.

 ---